Nukitsuke while walking

 Kime in strike

 Aside from techniques with grip in the Nukitsuke, one could assume that the last step is working towards maximum power development.
 One can think of Kime, the maximum development of strength at one point as required in (Shotokan) Karate or Kendo.
 Iaitechnik does not develop in one point, but cuts a path.
-It’s not about something, but through something!
+It’s not above something, but through something!
 The maximum development of strength is only achieved through good Tenouchi (twisting of the hands) and the resulting development of strength over a stretch of the sword movement.
 Even the ›striking technique‹ with the end of the handle in the Kata Ganmenate does not need a definitive kime (compare Kata Okuden Yukichigai) in one point.
 It is better to do supportive pushing through leg strength from bottom to top.

 Power work

 Let us assume that the sword should be wielded powerfully in order to unfold its effect beyond doubt, we have to think about the paths of power.
 The sword should be out of the saya early to take action.
 The sword should go ahead to get to the enemy in time.
 Where does the power come from?
 Simply dropping the blade on the enemy is enough to achieve a lethal effect.
 On the other hand, the whole body should be one Blow – Sorry – cut lead.
 We have to draw strength and speed from movement.
-As you proceed, the sword moves with us (suddenly stop and theoretically the sword will move further).
+As you proceed, the sword moves with us (suddenly stop and theoretically the sword will move further on).

 Steps charge